The race for a coronavirus vaccine

 Researchers are working frantically on a shot that would immunize people against Covid-19.
 Why does it take so long?
 Here's everything you need to know:

+Is a vaccine close?
 Despite the global competition to develop a coronavirus vaccine, experts agree one won't be available for at least 12 to 18 months.
 The race kicked off Jan.
 10, when Chinese scientists published the complete 30,000-letter genetic code of SARS-CoV-2, the novel coronavirus that causes COVID-19.
 That allowed scientists to make synthetic versions of the virus rather than waiting for sample shipments, and roughly 80 pharma giants, small labs, and government entities began chasing a cure.
 Moderna, a biotech startup in Cambridge, Massachusetts, produced a vaccine candidate that was injected into the arm of a 43-year-old Seattle mother in mid-March, smashing the world record for fastest human testing.
 Several other labs have since launched clinical trials.
 President Trump pledged to "slash red tape" slowing development, but scientists say it's not bureaucracy or pointless rules that make his request for a vaccine by summertime impossible.

+What's the holdup?
 Before injecting a vaccine into millions of people, scientists need to conduct tests to prove that it actually protects against a specific pathogen and doesn't have serious side effects.
 Under normal circumstances, a vaccine can take a decade to get FDA approval.
 Coronavirus research is racing along, thanks largely to the Coalition for Epidemic Preparedness Innovations (CEPI), a Norway-based organization founded in 2017 to help labs like Moderna plan for "prototype" pathogens.
 Yet although scientists are desperate to save lives, cutting corners could have treacherous consequences.
 (Extremely ill patients can get unproven treatments under "compassionate use" exceptions, but vaccines are administered to people before they get sick.)
 A vaccine for swine flu in 1976 gave hundreds of people a rare nerve disorder, and a vaccine for H1N1 bird flu in 2009 caused some Europeans to develop narcolepsy.
 Some failed vaccines have made recipients more vulnerable to the disease.
 A candidate vaccine for SARS was abandoned after it made mice more likely to die.

+How is a vaccine created?
 There are no existing vaccines for coronaviruses, but new technology is accelerating the process; three hours after China published the COVID-19 genome, Inovio Pharmaceuticals in San Diego used a computer algorithm to produce a vaccine blueprint.
 Preventive vaccines use dead or weakened pathogens to prime the immune system to fight diseases — in the case of COVID-19, by teaching it to recognize the coronavirus protein's "spikes" that latch onto cells.
 That recognition cues white blood cells to produce antibodies that can fight a real infection.
 Moderna is pursuing an original approach: injecting messenger RNA (mRNA) molecules that encode instructions for building coronavirus-like proteins, so they can be recognized as foreign threats.

+How long will testing take?
 Clinical trials usually occur in three phases.
 First, about 50 healthy human volunteers are paid $1,100 each to be injected with a candidate vaccine, and then monitored to see if they produce antibodies without unintended side effects.
 If that's successful, a few hundred people get the vaccine, and their immune response and side effects are carefully studied.
 In phase three, several thousand people are tested: Half get the vaccine, half get a placebo; if vaccinated subjects don't get sick or get sick at much lower rates, the vaccine is ready for FDA approval.
 This all can take eight to 12 months.
 If and when a coronavirus vaccine is approved, other problems immediately arise: Who gets it first?
 And who pays for vaccinations if people are uninsured?
 Manufacturing billions of vaccine doses will take months, and rich nations could hoard limited supplies.
 Vaccinating every American could cost $165 billion, Time estimates.

+What are the top contenders?
 Some of the most promising vaccines build on proven science.
 Janssen, the Belgian pharmaceutical subsidiary of Johnson & Johnson, is developing a vaccine modeled on the successful vaccine for Ebola.
 Inovio, the San Diego–based company, and Maryland-based Novavax are modeling vaccines on candidates in advanced trials for MERS, a coronavirus disease similar to COVID-19.
 In China, 1,000 scientists are working on a vaccine and launching more than 200 clinical trials to test everything from anti-flu drugs to ancient Chinese herbal medicine.
 Moderna's mRNA approach is also being used by the German company CureVac; German government officials accused Trump of trying to poach CureVac scientists and their intellectual property for the exclusive use of the U.S.

+What's a realistic timeline?
 There are dozens of vaccines in the pipeline, but COVID-19 cases are expected to peak in the U.S. months before any of them is approved.
 Scientists raced to find vaccines for SARS, in the early 2000s, and MERS, in 2012, only to shelve their work when those outbreaks were contained.
 Experts have grimmer expectations for the longevity of coronavirus, meaning a vaccine ready a year from now could still save many millions of lives.
 With a large number of people getting sick and dying, the race for a vaccine requires a painful amount of patience.
 "I'm going to bed thinking we made some progress," Moderna president Stephen Hoge says, "and waking up every morning feeling further and further behind."